Why We All Need an Editor

 Everyone deals with change in their own way.
 And if this transition to online teaching has been challenging for teachers, professors, educators, and parents, I can only image how stressful it must feel for many of our students, who are now having to balance the mental load of school with the uncertainty of global events.

-No writer (or human) is immune from self-doubt and criticism.
+No writer (or human) is immune from fear, self-doubt, and criticism.
 Even the greatest writers lose confidence in their abilities at times or fear they won’t have what it takes to finish what they’ve started.
 In this sense, my students aren’t that different from the professional writers they admire and seek to emulate.

 With that in mind, I wanted to use this week to introduce my student writers to the unsung heroes of writing and the people who’ve consistently been my biggest supporters, admirers, and confidence builders in times of doubt and uncertainty.